rpdrewes/hpatest/README.md

 ## Authors
 HPA was conceived and implemented by Guy Hoelzer, Associate Professor of Biology at the University of Nevada, Reno, and his student Rich Drewes.

+For information about the code or this github repository, contact Rich Drewes at drewes@interstice.com .

 ## Dependencies

 * (required) [Dendropy](https://github.com/jeetsukumaran/DendroPy)